krn1904/Portfolio/README.md

+#This is a Clone of the project please change brach to main to see my code.
 # Portfolio

 A clean and simple portfolio template built using React, if want a template built with HTML, CSS and JS then check out [Cleanfolio Minimal](https://github.com/rajshekhar26/cleanfolio-minimal).